WASdev/azure.liberty.aks/docs/howto-deploy-java-liberty-app.md

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Open Liberty or WebSphere Liberty container images.
-* Deploy the containerized application to an AKS cluster using the Open Liberty Operator.
+* Deploy the containerized application to an AKS cluster using the Open Liberty Operator or WebSphere Liberty Operator.

+Workshop participants use an AKS cluster with Liberty pre-installed in advance.
+This has been done using the Azure Marketplace offer for Liberty on AKS.
+For a quick start guide on using the offer, see [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/howto-deploy-java-liberty-app).

 The Open Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
-With the Open Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.
+With the Open Liberty or WebSphere Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.

 For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
 For more information on IBM WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).